venki-lfc/Siamese-Network/README.md

 # Siamese-Network

-Siamese Netwrok trained on 4000 images with contrastive loss
+Siamese Netwrok trained on 4000 images with contrastive loss that checks if two human images are same or not